 - Failure of the procedure

 Complications from a laser atherectomy for PAD are rare.
-Recurring blockage of the artery if more likely among smokers.
+Recurring blockage of the artery is more likely among smokers.

 Recovery from Laser Atherectomy

 Patients are usually able to resume normal activities in a few days after a laser atherectomy.
-It is likely that a patient who has undergone a laser atherectomy will be prescribed aspirin and/or an anticoagulant or anti-platelet to prevent formation of blood clots.
-The symptoms of PAD are usually helped greatly by the laser atherectomy, but unless the patient makes healthy lifestyle changes relative to diet, exercise and smoking, atherosclerosis can recur.
+It is likely that a patient who has undergone a laser atherectomy will be prescribed aspirin, anticoagulants and or antiplatelets to prevent the formation of blood clots.
+The symptoms of PAD are usually helped greatly by the laser atherectomy, but unless the patient makes healthy lifestyle changes relative to diet, exercise, and quit smoking, atherosclerosis can reoccur.